Why Don't You Know? Evaluating the Impact of Uncertainty Sources on Uncertainty Quantification in LLMs: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this paper, we introduced a dataset for evaluating the behavior of uncertainty-quantification (UQ) methods under different sources of uncertainty.
-Our experiments show that existing methods perform well when there is a single correct answer and the question is well specified, but deteriorate under output variability or ambiguous inputs.
-These results highlight the limitations of current UQ approaches and underscore the need for methods that disentangle distinct sources of uncertainty in large language models.
+In this paper, we introduced a dataset for controlled evaluation of UQ methods under distinct sources of uncertainty, and conducted a systematic evaluation across 5 models.
+Our experiments show that existing methods perform well when model knowledge limitation is the sole source of uncertainty, but fail when output variability and input ambiguity are introduced.
+Crucially, UQ methods fail in different ways for these sources: output variability inflates uncertainty estimates by penalizing legitimate answer diversity, while input ambiguity deflates them as models commit to arbitrary interpretations with apparent confidence.

 Our results suggest several directions for improving UQ in LLMs.
 First, moving beyond scalar confidence scores toward \emph{structured uncertainty representations} that disentangle knowledge uncertainty, output variability, and input ambiguity is a key challenge.
 Second, future work should focus on \emph{uncertainty-aware decision policies} that map these sources to appropriate actions (e.g., abstention, clarification, or diversification), rather than evaluating UQ in isolation.
-Third, extending our benchmark to more realistic settings—such as multi-hop reasoning, long-form generation, and multilingual data—would test the robustness of current methods.
-Finally, an important open question is how these findings transfer to \emph{black-box and tool-augmented systems}, and whether combining multiple estimators can better capture diverse uncertainty sources.
+Third, extending our benchmark to more realistic settings-such as multi-hop reasoning, long-form generation, and multilingual data-would test the robustness of current methods.